szgaljic/f6/content/docs/foundations/capability.md

 _Ensuring technology delivers its intended purpose with excellence._

-At its core, software exists to solve problems, meet needs, and deliver value to users and stakeholders. **Capability represents the foundation of functionality**—the workflows, features, and solutions that define the software’s purpose.
+At its core, software exists to solve problems and deliver value to users and stakeholders. **Capability represents the foundation of functionality**—the workflows, features, and solutions that define the software’s purpose.

 The **Capability** foundation is about carefully considering the purpose of the software and underscores the importance of intentionality through **Capability Mapping**.
+It provides a powerful means for business stakeholders to understand how their needs cascade down to impact product features and technical implementation.
 Adding unnecessary features or poorly implementing required ones can dilute focus, introduce technical debt, and create frustration for users.

-It provides a powerful means for business stakeholders to understand how their needs cascade down to impact product features and technical implementation.
+Capability also bring attention to [**the base foundation**](/docs/foundations/capability/#the-base-foundation)—the initial setup and architectural blueprint that underpins the entire system.
+This often invisibile step is critical to implementation that is frequently overlooked.

 ### Out-of-Scope

-The **Capability** foundation focuses on defining and delivering functionalities aligned with business and user needs.
+This foundation focuses on defining and delivering functionalities aligned with business and user needs.
 It does not cover broader considerations such as resource allocation, prioritization, or timelines.
-These aspects—like defining MVPs, planning releases, or allocating budgets—are addressed in the [**Investment**](/docs/foundations/investment) foundation and the [**F6 Discovery Process**](/docs/f6-discovery/).
+These aspects are addressed in the [**Investment**](/docs/foundations/investment) foundation and the [**F6 Discovery Process**](/docs/f6-discovery/).

 Similarly, this foundation does not provide a comprehensive review of technical implementation strategies or architectural designs.
 While the Implementation Mapping section offers examples to illustrate the concept of base foundations, detailed architectural exploration is left to technical teams and leaders, supported by established methodologies.